vahidAK/PatMat/README.md

 # Full Tutorial

-This workflow enables simultanous chromosome-scale haplotyping and parent-of-origin detection using a combination of nanopore sequencing and Strand-seq.
-We will used nanopore-dected variants and their long-range phasing from Strand-seq to detect chromosome-scale haplotypes.
-We then use DNA methylation information at known imprinted regions to detect parent-of-origin.

 ## 1- Basecalling from nanopore data
 We use Oxford Nanopore Technologies' basecaller, guppy, for translating raw signals to DNA sequence.